COMP90082SM12022/plugins/editor.domains-apGeneratorPlanimation/README.md

 1. Go to http://editor.planning.domains
 2. Click plugin on the top menu and install Animation PDDL Generator plugin.
 3. Wait the Animation PDDL Generator plugin is fully loaded.
-4. We provide snippets for autocompletion of animation PDDL syntax,
-5. and GUI for generating the 3 most common syntax (predicate, visual, image).
-The GUI can extract the infomation from the existing domian files to help writing animation profile, and converting uploaded images to be encoded with base64 style.
+4. Write the animation profile with the plugin.
-6. Then install Planimation plugin, upload domain, problem, animation profile to animation planning question.
+5. Then install Planimation plugin, upload domain, problem, animation profile to animation planning question.

 ## Futher Improvement
 1. Snippet can be implemented in the GUI.